caberger/deploy/README.md

 # install-ssh-key Github Action

 This [action](https://github.com/features/actions) installs a private key into the current [github runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) process.
-So [ssh](https://www.openssh.com/), scp and sftp can be used to access your server from within the workflow.
+So [ssh](https://www.openssh.com/), scp and sftp and rsync can be used to access your server from within the workflow.

 Motivation